Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

     ~~~
     {: .language-bash}

-2. We can read its manual page with `man`, such as:
+2. Many systems (but not HOPPER) allow viewing of a command's manual page with `man`, such as:
     ~~~
     $ man ls
     ~~~
     {: .language-bash}

-3. Alternatively, Linux systems and many Unix systems have a differently-formatted manual invoked with `info`, such as:
+3. More modern than `man`, Linux systems and many Unix systems have a differently-formatted manual invoked with the command `info`, such as:
     ~~~
     $ info ls
     ~~~